Geocode with StreetMap Premium locators in ArcGIS Pro

 The following geocoding match types and category filtering are supported in the locators, although not all countries contain data for every level: Address (subaddress, point address, street address, distance marker, street intersection, and street name), Postal, Populated Place (block, sector, neighborhood, district, city, metro area, subregion, region, territory, country, and zone), Points of Interest, and Coordinates.

 You can use categories with the locators if, for instance, you want to geocode to only one or two match types (for example, PointAddress, StreetAddress, and so on).
 You can do this on the Locator Properties dialog box in ArcGIS Pro by right-clicking the locator in the Catalog pane and clicking Locator Properties.
-Click Geocoding options on the left, and scroll down to the Categories to support section, where you can select only the categories that you want to enable.
+Click Geocoding options on the left, click Match Options, and scroll down to the Categories to support section, where you can select only the categories that you want to enable.
 If you're using the Geocode Addresses tool in ArcGIS Pro to do batch geocoding, you do not need to change categories in the locator properties, since the option to specify categories is already part of the tool's dialog box.

 For more details about the geocoding coverage, quality levels for each country, and category filtering, see ArcGIS REST API Geocode data coverage on the ArcGIS Developer website.

-Input mapping fields for addresses are standardized across the global locators and include the Address, Postal, Neighborhood, City, Subregion, and Region fields, although some countries do not use all four of the following administrative place fields as input:
+Input mapping fields for addresses are standardized across the global locators and include the Address, Postal, Neighborhood, City, Subregion, and Region fields; although some countries do not use all four of the following administrative place fields as input:

 • Neighborhood—Smaller than City